JonathanLPoch/CS4783-Project-2/README.md

 * Both of the above

 There is a simple way to check for this, though: the total number of votes for all candidates should equal the number of ballots received.
 This check is performed by `tally-votes` at the very end.
 If the two numbers do not match, the election results cannot be trusted.

+In addition, `cast-vote` actually includes a reverse ballot.
+If `tally-votes` processes the reverse ballot like it does the regular ballot, then the result is the same as the regular result, except that the candidates are reversed.
+For example, suppose that, from the regular ballots, candidate A gets 5 votes, candidate B gets 4 votes, candidate C gets 3 votes, and candidate D gets 2 votes; from the reverse ballots, candidate A gets 2 votes, candidate B gets 3 votes, candidate C gets 4 votes, and candidate D gets 4 votes.
+If the results from the reverse ballots are reversed again, they should match the results from the regular ballots.
+If they do not match, the election results cannot be trusted.